Lactam: Nomenclature

-This ring-size nomenclature stems from the fact that a hydrolyzed α-Lactam leads to an α-amino acid and a β-Lactam to a β-amino acid, etc.
+This ring-size nomenclature stems from the fact that hydrolysis of an α-lactam gives an α-amino acid and that of a β-Lactam gives a β-amino acid, and so on.

 Synthesis

-General synthetic methods exist for the organic synthesis of lactams.
+General synthetic methods are used for the organic synthesis of lactams.

 Beckmann rearrangement

 Lactams form by the acid-catalyzed rearrangement of oximes in the Beckmann rearrangement.

 Schmidt reaction

 Lactams form from cyclic ketones and hydrazoic acid in the Schmidt reaction.
+Cyclohexanone with hydrazoic acid, forms ε - Caprolactum, which upon treatment with excess acid forms Cardiazole, a heart stimulant.

 Cyclization of amino acids

 Lactams can be formed from cyclisation of amino acids via the coupling between an amine and a carboxylic acid within the same molecule.

 Lactamization is most efficient in this way if the product is a γ-lactam.
 For example, Fmoc-Dab(Mtt)-OH, although its side-chain amine is sterically protected by extremely bulky 4-Methyltrityl (Mtt) group, the amine can still intramolecularly couple with the carboxylic acid to form a γ-lactam.
 This reaction almost finished within 5 minutes with many coupling reagents (e.g. HATU and PyAOP).